HaMF/goniometer/README.md

 [tinkerforge website's download section][5].
 It will then run run as a daemon in the background.

+### Getting started with MinGW
+The unexperienced MinGW user might find the following steps to set up and use MinGW on Windows helpful:

+  * Download the newest [installer for MinGW][7]
+  * Execute the downloaded setup.
+Click yes, "I agree" and next unti...
+  * ... you can choose the components.
+Choose at least the C/C++ compiler and MSYS Basic System.
+Finish the installer.
+  * Launch the MinGW shell (You should find a shortcut in the start menu.)
+  * Go to the folder where you downloaded the sourcecode to.
+Do this by typing `cd /C/User/.../goniometer`.
+Note that a normal slash ( ´/´ ) instead of a backslash ( ´\´ ) is used and that the drive C is denoted by ´/C/´ instead of ´C:\´.
+Hint: Hit TAB to autocomplete the folder.
+  * Type `make` this will compile the code and put the binary in ./bin/
+  * If you whish, you can execute the program right away from the commandline by typing ´bin/goniometer.exe`

 ## Link to docs
 Further documentation can soon be found in the doc/ directory.